 Itinerary Details Available DatesCookbook author Beth Dooley takes you on a taste tour of local foods.
 Meals have won rave reviews in Heavy Table and the Star Tribune food section.
 Spend nights at our comfortable base camp and days paddling to sea caves, hiking to waterfalls, visiting local food producers, and relaxing on sandy beaches.

 4 Days: Trip Fee $895

 Itinerary Details Available DatesThere are many day trip options.
-Paddle to the sea caves, hike through hemlock forests, spend afternoons on the beach and evenings around the campfire.
+Paddle hidden waterways, hike through hemlock forests, spend afternoons on the beach and evenings around the campfire.
+We'll also enjoy fresh fruits and vegetables gathered from our visits to local growers.
 Overnights are at our accommodating base camp where there are modern shower and bathroom facilities.

 Itinerary Details Available DatesAfter a day of orientation at base camp, your next four days will be spent kayaking and camping on the islands.
 Your route will take you to many breathtaking islands that most visitors never see.
 At night, you'll experience breathtaking sunsets over Superior and listen to waves crash along the shore